iandinwoodie/aoi-study/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
     └── docs               <- Data dictionaries, manuals, and all other explanatory materials.